MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-multi-tenancy.md

 * A profile belongs to the service principal that created it, and can only be used by that service principal.
 * A profile owner can't be changed after creation.
 * A profile isn't a standalone identity.
-It needs the service principal [Microsoft Entra ID](pbi-glossary.md#azure-ad-azure-active-directory) token to call Power BI REST APIs.
+It needs the service principal [Microsoft Entra](pbi-glossary.md#azure-ad-azure-active-directory) token to call Power BI REST APIs.

 ISV apps call Power BI REST APIs by providing the service principal Microsoft Entra token in the *Authorization* header, and the profile ID in the *X-PowerBI-Profile-Id* header.
 For example: